 I am pleased to offer you the following position at Portland State University.
-This position is important to our organization and
+This position is important to our organization and we look forward to having you join our team.
+Here are the details of your appointment:

-Rank/Title:
+Working Title:

 Department:

 Start Date:

-End Date of probationary period (6 AYs): 6/15/xx
+End Date (if grant-funded or time-limited):

 FTE:

 Supervisor's Name & Position #:

+Job Family:

-Term of Service:
+Term of Service: 9-month/12-month

 Annual Salary Rate:

 Monthly Salary Rate:

 Work Location: City/State

+Does this position require completion of time sheets?
+No/Yes, this position is eligible for overtime and requires the submission of timesheets.

+Does this appointment require trial service? [yes, 6 months trial service/no trial service]

 Is this appointment contingent upon successful completion of a background check?

-This appointment has a six year probationary period.
-Annual co renew unless timely notice is provided.
-Upon successful comple continuous.

-In this position, you will be eligible for all benefits related to [9-/1 Human Resources website at www.pdx.edu/hr .
-Your employme nt is subject to the terms of all applicable rules and policies,
+In this position, you will be eligible for all benefits related to [9-

-collective bargaining agreement between Portland State University and the American Association of University Professors (AAUP), including notice provisions stipulated in Article 17, Section 5.
+In this position, you will be eligible for all benefits related to [9-/12-] month employment which are outlined in detail on the Human Resources website at www.pdx.edu/hr.
+Your employment is subject to the terms of all applicable rules and policies, which are incorporated herein by reference.
+Please be advised that this position is also subject to the terms of thecurrent collective bargaining agreement between Portland State University and the American Association of University Professors (AAUP), including notice provisions stipulated in Article 17, Section 5.
 You may contact the AAUP office at (503) 725-4414 (aaup@psuaaup.net) for additional information.